 Sacramento, CA 95814

 RE: AB 2315 (Quirk-Silva) Public Health: Telehealth Services

 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation AB 2315 (Quirk-Silva) to develop guidelines for the use of telehealth technology in public schools, including charter schools, to provide mental health and behavioral health services to pupils.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, respectfully urges your signature on proposed legislation AB 2315 (Quirk-Silva) to develop guidelines for the use of telehealth technology in public schools to provide mental health and behavioral health services to pupils.

 One in five children in the United States has a diagnosable mental disorder and one in ten has a mental health issue severe enough to impair how they function in school and at home.
 According to the Centers for Disease Control and Prevention, suicide is the second most common cause of death among U.S. teenagers.

 The above rates increase for children in low-income homes and those below the poverty level.
 Many barriers exist in getting mental health services to these children, including lack of insurance coverage, limited English proficiency, and complexity of thesystem.
 Providing mental health services in a school setting can remove those barriers.
 However, 29% of school districts in California have no counseling programs.
 In the districts that do offer counseling services, the ratio of counselor to students is 945 to one, nearly double the national average.